akscse/liquidjs/demo/reactjs/README.md

 If this still doesn’t help, try running `launchctl unload -F ~/Library/LaunchAgents/com.github.facebook.watchman.plist`.

 There are also reports that _uninstalling_ Watchman fixes the issue.
-So if nothing else helps, remove it from your system and try again.
+So if nothing else helps, Remove it from your system and try again.

 ### `npm run build` exits too early